Today's book of poetry:

 ABOUT THE POET

 Don McKay has published numerous books of poetry and several books of essays.
 The poetry has been recognized with a number of awards, including two Governor General’s Awards and the Griffin Poetry Prize.
 His most recent book of essays, The Shell of the Tortoise, received the Winterset Prize for Excellence in Newfoundland and Labrador Writing for 2011.
 Paradoxides, his most recent book of poems, winner of the E.J.
 Pratt Prize for Poetry, includes meditations on geology and deep time, while pursuing ongoing obsessions with birds and tools.
-He lives in St. John’s, Newfoundland.
+He lives in St. John’s, Newfoundland.not sure why

 Poet Don McKay reads the poem "Sometimes a Voice" from Another Gravity, shortlisted for the 2001 Canadian Griffin Poetry Prize.